unionai/unionai-docs/source/data-input-output/flyte-file-and-flyte-directory.md

 The classes work by wrapping a file or directory location path and, if necessary, maintaining the persistence of the referenced file or directory across task containers.

-When you return a `FlyteFile` (or `FlyteDirectory`) object from a task, Union checks to see if the underlying file or directory is local to the task container or is already remotely located.
+When you return a `FlyteFile` (or `FlyteDirectory`) object from a task, Union checks to see if the underlying file or directory is local to the task container or if it already exists in a remote location.

 If it is local to the source container, then Union automatically uploads it an object store so that it is not lost when the task container is discarded on task completion.
 If the file is already remote then no upload is performed.